TJHeuvel/tjheuvel.net/_drafts/unity-rendering-5-gpu-rendering.md

 # Rendering in Unity Part 5: GPU Driven Rendering

 So far in our series we've gone from zero to roughly understanding the different types of draw options Unity offers us, and how it works under the hood.
-Although we havent used Unity's helpful utilities, we have never surpassed them.
+Although we havent used Unitys helpful utilities, we have never surpassed them.
 Until today.

+Modern games like Rainbow 6 Siege, Battlefield and others utilise GPU driven rendering to free up precious CPU resources.

 ## What is GPU driven rendering?